 This year, Teen Institute members served as role models in their schools in a variety of ways, including attending retreats, facilitating leadership activities and community service.

-Teen Institute is based on the risk and protective factors strategy, which illustrates the importance of older teens being leaders and positive role models to younger students.
+based on the risk and protective factors strategy, which illustrates the importance of older teens being leaders and positive role models to younger students.

 Teen Institute is a program offered through the Wood County Educational Service Center.
 Funding is provided by the Wood County ADAMHS (Alcohol Drug Addiction Mental Health Services) Board and ODADAS (Ohio Department Alcohol Drug Addiction Services).